Skip to Content

 The National Institute on Retirement Security’s unique, fact-based research on the benefits of pensions for employers, workers, and the economy is having an impact and changing the retirement conversation.

-NIRS progress is possible because of the support of NIRS members.
+Our research and progress in 2025 was possible because of the support of NIRS members.
 NIRS deeply appreciates the continued commitment from its broad membership base.
 Many members have been with NIRS since the organization launched in 2007, and their steadfast commitment is having a real impact on improving the retirement outlook for all Americans.

 • Issue Brief